cysouw/diathesis/text/c06_prepositions.md

 ### [ Np ] Bare reciprocal *mit* {#sec:prepositions-bare-reciprocal}

-A few verbs have a special obligatory reciprocal role marked with the preposition *mit*, e.g. *kooperieren* 'to cooperate' [@next a,b].
-This role can be identified by the alternative formulation with a plural subject and the reciprocal marker *miteinander* [@next c].
-It is possible to add an additional comitative prepositional phrase *zusammen mit*, but not as an alternative for the reciprocal role [@next d].
+A few verbs have a special obligatory reciprocal role marked with the preposition *mit* [cf. @wiemer2007: 497], e.g. *kooperieren* 'to cooperate' [@next a], which can normally not be used with a singular subject without the *mit* phrase [@next b].
+Such verbs can be identified by the alternative formulation with a plural subject and the reciprocal marker *miteinander* [@next c], but not with *sich* [@next d].
+It is possible to add an additional comitative prepositional phrase *zusammen mit*, but not as an alternative for the reciprocal role [@next e].

 ::: ex
 a.
 Karl kooperiert mit Anna.
 b. ^* Karl kooperiert.
 c.
 Karl und Anna kooperieren miteinander.
+d. ^* Karl und Anna kooperieren sich.
 d.
 Karl kooperiert mit Anna [zusammen mit seinem Freund].
 :::

 **Attested Verbs**

-- *anstoßen (zuprosten), debattieren, kooperieren, spielen, streiten, unterhandeln*
+- *anstoßen (zuprosten), debattieren, diskutieren, fechten, kämpfen, kommunizieren, konkurrieren, kooperieren, korrespondieren, ringen, rivalisieren, spielen, streiten, unterhandeln, verhandeln, wetteifern*

 **Further Examples**